apache/metron/metron-analytics/metron-statistics/HLLP.md

 ### Choosing p, sp
 There is a tradeoff when choosing values for p and sp.
 A higher value for sp means a lower error rate for instances when the sparse set is being used.
 However, a higher value for sp also requires more memory, which means the algorithm will cut over to the dense representation more quickly.
 The Google paper (listed above) recommends settings of p=25, sp=14 for optimal memory use and algorithm accuracy, and these are the defaults provided by the Apache Metron (Incubating) implementation in Stellar.
+You'll notice in the tests below, memory consumption tops out around 12KB for this setting, regardless of cardinality size.

 ### Key
 ---